harmonysoft-tech/custom-gradle-dist-gradle-plugin/README.md

            }
        }
        ```
-     *Note: it's necessary to specify this property or 'customDistributionFileNameMapper' property.
+       *Note: it's necessary to specify this property or `customDistributionFileNameMapper` property.
 It's an error to define the both/none of them*

+    * `initScriptsSourceDir` - a path to the directory where your initialization scripts are located (see below docs for more details).
+The path to the directory must be set, and the pointed directory must exist.
+The default path is `src/main/resources/init.d`.

      **optional settings:**
      * `gradleDistributionType` - allows to specify base Gradle distribution type. `bin` and `all` [are available](https://docs.gradle.org/current/userguide/gradle_wrapper.html#sec:adding_wrapper) at the moment, `bin` is used by default
+     * `utilityScriptsSourceDir` - a path to the directory where your utility scripts and replacements are located (see below docs for more details).
+The path to the directory is optional, but the pointed directory must exist.
+The default path is `src/main/resources/include`.
      * `skipContentExpansionFor` - the plugin by default expands content of the files included into custom Gradle distribution by default (see below).
 That might cause a problem if we want to add some binary file like `*.jar` or `*.so`.
 This property holds a list of root paths relative to `init.d` which content shouldn't be expanded.
        Example: consider the following project structure:
        ```